jamesrhester/Lerche.jl/paper.md

 In a scientific context, structured text is commonly encountered in data files and domain-specific languages (DSLs) for handling data.
-Extended Backhaus-Naur Format (EBNF) is a well-established standard for describing the syntax of such structured text [@ebnf].
+Extended Backhaus-Naur Format (EBNF) [@ebnf] is a well-established standard for describing the syntax of such structured text.
 A useful subset of such grammars is known as `LALR(1)`, meaning that the grammars describe text that can be unambiguously parsed based only on the tokens already seen and the next token of input [@lalr].